pmarks-net/everclamp/docs/index.md

 - Print
 - Enjoy threads

-## Sharing 3D models with thread calibration
+## How to share a 3D model with thread calibration

-Suppose you want to create and share a 3D model that includes threads.
-It is not possible to make a single STL file that works for everyone, but what if you could share a model with *adjustable threads*?
+Suppose you wish to create and share a 3D model that includes threads.
+It is not possible to make a single STL file that works for everyone, but what if you could share a model with *adjustable* threads?

-Well, if the model is completely designed in OpenSCAD, this is straightforward:
+If the model were designed completely in OpenSCAD, this would be straightforward:

 ![](media/openscad_hole.png)